Soolamangalam

 Soolamangalam is a village in Thanjavur district of Tamil Nadu state in India.

 Location

 Soolamangalam is located with the coordinates of with the PIN 614206 in Thanjavur district.

 Population

 As per the 2011 census of India, the total population of Soolamangalam village which is under Papanasam panchayat union, was 1,859, out of which 934 persons weremales and 925 were females.

-Musical importance

-Soolamangalam sisters, viz., Rajalakshmi and Jayalakshmi, musical duo, well known as Carnatic vocalists and musicians were born in Soolamangalam.

-Religion

-Hindu temples

-Kiruthivakesvarar temple, a Shiva temple is situated at Soolamangalam.
-There is also a Perumal temple named Soundararaja Perumal temple in Soolamangalam.

 Politics

 Soolamangalam village comes under Papanasam Assembly constituency and also it belongs to Mayiladuthurai Lok Sabha constituency.